daniel-anavaino/zasm/README.md

    ;
    ; Outputs:
    ;   A - false/true
-   ;       0 - not alphabet character
+   ;       0 - is not alphabetic character
-   ;       1 - is alphabet character
+   ;       1 - is alphabetic character
    ;
    ; Side effects:
    ;   F - flags changed
    ;**********************************
    ; ISALPHA
    ISALPHA
+      AND   $7F   ; strip the 'inverse' bit
       CP    _A
       JR    C,ISALPHA_NOT_ALPHA ; < 'A'
-      CP    _Z
+      CP    _Z+1
       JR    NC,ISALPHA_NOT_ALPHA ; > 'Z'
       LD    A,1
       JR    ISALPHA_IS_ALPHA